KDE/documentation-develop-kde-org/content/docs/use/kxmlgui/using_actions.md

 {{< readfile file="/content/docs/use/kxmlgui/using_actions/CMakeLists.txt" highlight="cmake" >}}

-This file is almost identical to the one for [previous tutorial](../main_window), but with two extra lines at the end that describe where the files are to be installed.
-Firstly, the `texteditor` target is installed to the `KDE_INSTALL_TARGETS_DEFAULT_ARGS` then the `texteditorui.rc` file that describes the layout of the user interface is installed to the application's data directory under `KDE_INSTALL_KXMLGUI5DIR`.
+This file is almost identical to the one for the [previous tutorial](../main_window), but with two extra lines at the end that describe where the files are to be installed.
+Firstly, the `texteditor` target is installed to the right place for binaries using `${KDE_INSTALL_TARGETS_DEFAULT_ARGS}`, then the `texteditorui.rc` file that describes the layout of the user interface is installed to the application's data directory, `${KDE_INSTALL_KXMLGUI5DIR}`.

 ## Running our application

 This is probably the trickiest part.
 The place where you install the files is important, especially `texteditorui.rc`.
 Normally, you'd want to install it where KDE software is installed by your distribution, which is usually under `/usr`.
-That, however, would require root/admin access and If you don't have that, you can install it to a folder in your home directory.
+That works for distributions, but for our purposes we can install it to a folder in our home directory.

 To tell CMake where to install the program, set the `-DCMAKE_INSTALL_PREFIX` switch.
 You probably just want to install it somewhere local for testing (it's probably a bit silly to go to the effort of installing these tutorials to your system), so the following might be appropriate: